apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 converter.type              DEFAULT      Class to use to convert messages to flume events.
 See below. converter.*                 --           Converter properties. converter.charset           UTF-8        Default converter only.
-Charset to use when converting JMS TextMessages to byte arrays.
+Charset to use when converting JMS TextMessages to byte arrays. createDurableSubscription   false        Whether to create durable subscription.
+Durable subscription can only be used with
+                                         destinationType topic.
+If true, "clientId" and "durableSubscriptionName" have to be specified. clientId                    --           JMS client identifier set on Connection right after it is created.
+                                         Required for durable subscriptions. durableSubscriptionName     --           Name used to identify the durable subscription.
+Required for durable subscriptions.
 =========================   ===========  ==============================================================